+Several HLC requirements address the need for institutions to have qualified faculty, including Criterion 3, Criterion 4, and the Assumed Practices.
 HLC requires that its member institutions have policies and procedures to assure that all instructors are qualified.
-This is an institution's responsibility.
-The intent of HLC requirements is to provide robust quality assurance with also allowing institutions flexibility to meet the requirements based on mission and related factors.
+The intent of HLC requirements is to provide robust quality assurance while also allowing institutions flexibility to meet the requirements based on mission and related factors.

-The proposed policy change would revise the faculty qualification provision in HLC's Assumed Practices to emphasize that an institution must establish and maintain processes for determining that instructors are qualified.
+The adopted policy change revises the faculty qualifications provision in HLC's Assumed Practices to emphasize that an institution must establish and maintain processes for determining that instructors are qualified.
 This obligation extends to all instructors, including any other entities to whom the institution assigns instruction.
 If an institution issues credit for a course, even if the course is offered by other entities, the instructor must meet the institution's policies and procedures on instructor qualifications.

-Additionally, the proposed policy change specifies that an institution can deem instructors qualified on the basis of a variety of factors, including academic credentials, progress towards academic credentials, equivalent experience, or some combination thereof.
+Additionally, the policy change specifies that an institution can deem instructors qualified on the basis of a variety of factors, including academic credentials, progress towards academic credentials, equivalent experience, or some combination thereof.

-HLC has also provided a draft of updated guidelines for determining faculty qualifications, which reflect the proposed policy.
+In conjunction with this policy change, HLC has published updated guidelines for determining qualified faculty and updated guidelines on dual credit, which both reflect the new policy language.